1. France Fishing License

 - Fishing throughout the year: € 10

-- Fishing for 7 consecutive days: € 4
+- Fishing for seven consecutive days: € 4

 - Some fish are subject to fishing restrictions during certain periods or in certain regions

-- Rules regarding minimum size of the fish
+- Rules regarding the minimum size of the fish

 - Fish caught may be for personal consumption only – fish may not be sold.

-For German nationals, the fishing licence (Fischereischein) can be obtained only on completion of the Sportfisherprüfung (sport fishing exam) When the exam has been passed, then the license can be purchased and has a validity of one/three/five/ten years.
+The fishing licence (Fischereischein) for German nationals can be obtained only after the Sportfisherprüfung (sport fishing exam) is completed.
+When the exam has been passed, the license can be purchased and has a validity of one/three/five/ten years.

 Follow the steps below to get your Germany licence:

-Apply to a fishing club (Angelverein) to find out when lessons and exams take place.
+Apply to a fishing club (Angelverein) to determine when lessons and exams occur.

 Around 30 hours of supervised fishing lessons must be taken before the exam.
 Dates and guidelines are available from most fishing clubs or shops)